vanHeemstraSystems/spacy/README.md

-repository-name
+spacy
-# Repository Name
+# SpaCy

+> spaCy is a free open-source library for Natural Language Processing in Python.
+It features NER, POS tagging, dependency parsing, word vectors and more.
+>
-Based on "ABC" at https://www.abc.com/
+Based on "SpaCy" at https://spacy.io/

 ## 100 - Introduction